cbaehr/christianbaehr.github.io/index.markdown

 I am a Ph.D.
 Candidate in Politics at Princeton University, a Graduate Affiliate of the Niehaus Center for Globalization and Governance, and a Graduate Fellow with the Princeton Sovereign Finance Lab.
 My research examines how international economic changes linked to climate change and public finance shape domestic political institutions and behavior.
 More broadly, I study the political economy of climate change, government finance and sovereign debt, and natural resources.

 I have extensive teaching experience in international relations and quantitative methods at both the graduate and undergraduate level, including co-organizing the *R for Public Policy* course at Princeton Junior Summer Institute (2022-24).
-I previously worked in the AidData Research and Evaluation Unit, where I conducted geospatial impact evaluations of development projects and oversaw the AidData Geocoding team.
+I previously worked in the AidData Research and Evaluation Unit, where I conducted geospatial impact evaluations of development projects and oversaw the Geocoding team.
 I have earned degrees from Washington University in St. Louis (A.B.
 Economics) and Princeton (M.A.
 Politics).

 <style>
 /* Hide the default triangle */